imamchishty/spring-boost/README.md

 [![Build Status](https://travis-ci.org/imamchishty/spring-boost.svg?branch=master "spring-boost")](https://travis-ci.org/imamchishty/spring-boost) [![Maven Central](https://maven-badges.herokuapp.com/maven-central/com.shedhack.tool/spring-boost/badge.svg?style=plastic)](https://maven-badges.herokuapp.com/maven-central/com.shedhack.tool/spring-boost)

 ## What the hell is it?
-Spring Boost is a Maven Archetype that helps to create a multi-module maven project.
+Spring Boost is a Maven Archetype that creates a spring boot multi-module maven project perfect for building microservices.
+If you need to get up to speed quickly then this archetype will provide you with lots of default settings allowing you to focus on your business logic.
+If you use this for building all of your microservices then you'll end up with a consistent way of building them, moving from ms1 to ms2 should be very easy.
+The following sections will describe the features provided.

 ## Why did you need it?
 Having worked on quite a few Spring Boot projects it became quite tedious to recreate the module structure that suited my needs, hence this 'booster'.